BlueBrain/atlas-densities/atlas_densities/app/data/measurements/README.rst

 The excel file `gaba_papers.xlsx` is a compilation of measurements from the scientific literature collected in `Rodarie et al. (2021)`_.

+The file `non_density_measurement.csv` is a series of measurements which have been manually extracted from `gaba_papers.xlsx` due to their peculiarities.

 The two files `mmc1.xlsx` and `mmc3.xlsx` are unmodified copies of excel files from the supplementary materials of `Kim et al. (2017)`_.